ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 -------------------------------------

 After detecting peaks in the filtered signal, the peak indices are mapped back to the original ΔF/F trace.
-This step is necessary because frequency-domain transformations can slightly shift peak positions.
+This step is necessary because the low-passed filter will result shift peak positions.
 The bursts of activity have a sharp rise and are followed closely by shorter oscillations.
 To properly mark bursts, we use the leftmost peak in each burst as the peak index.